-So what can we do to exorcize our financial demons and start planning a more secure future?
-There are a number of proven, practical steps that almost anyone can take to help get their finances in order:
+It’s sometimes daunting just thinking about managing money.
+So, what can we do to start planning a more secure future?
+There are several proven, practical steps that almost anyone can take to start putting personal finances in order:

-Since you never know when a medical or financial emergency will strike, it’s important to save six to eight months of living expenses and keep it someplace safe and accessible.
-If you’re having trouble getting started, you can automate the process by having your bank transfer money on a regular basis from your checking account to a savings account.
-In most cases, theres no cost for this service, and you can start with as little as $25 a month.
+It’s important to save at least six to eight months of living expenses and keep it someplace safe and accessible.
+If you’re having trouble getting started, you can automate the process by having your bank transfer money on a regular basis from your checking account to your savings account.
+In most cases, there's no cost for this service, and you can start with as little as $25 a month.

-If you think about it, you stand to earn a lot of money over the course of your working life.
-Since your income potential is probably your greatest asset, be sure to protect it with life, health, and, possibly, disability insurance as well.
-That way, if something unfortunate happens during your prime earning years, you—or your loved ones—will be financially protected.
+Since your income potential is probably your greatest asset, be sure to protect it with life, health, and, possibly, disability insurance.
+That way, if something unfortunate happens during your prime earning years, you or your loved ones will be financially protected.

 If your employer offers a 401(k) match, be sure to contribute at least enough to qualify for the full match.
-Typically, companies will match anywhere from 1%-6% of employee contributions—which is money for the taking.
-Best of all, any money you contribute will be deducted pretax from your paycheck, so there’s a good chance you will feel a lighter hit on your paycheck than you expect.
+Typically, companies will match anywhere from 1% to 6% of employee contributions, which is money for the taking.
+Best of all, any money you contribute will be deducted pretax from your paycheck.
 You may also be able to build in automatic increases, so the percentage you contribute goes up every time you get a raise.

 Contrary to popular belief, there’s really no such thing as good debt.
 There’s only bad debt, and not-quite-so-bad debt.
-Thats why it’s important to look at any debt you have—such as credit cards, car loans, mortgages, and student loans—and eliminate those with the least favorable terms.
-Credit cards are often a good place to start, since the interest rates they charge can range anywhere from 10%-24%.
+That's why it’s important to look at any debt you have, such as credit cards, car loans, mortgages, and student loans, and eliminate those with the least favorable terms.
+Credit cards are often a good place to start, since the interest rates they charge can range anywhere from 10% to 24%.
 Plus, unlike the interest on home mortgages, the interest on credit cards is not tax deductible.